pulumi/terraform-provider-digitalocean/website/docs/d/certificate.html.md

 Get information on a certificate.
 This data source provides the name, type, state, domains, expiry date, and the sha1 fingerprint as configured on your DigitalOcean account.
-This is useful if the certificate in question is not managed by Terraform or you need to utilize any of the certificates data.
+This is useful if the certificate in question is not managed by this provider or you need to utilize any of the certificates data.

 An error is triggered if the provided certificate name does not exist.